Haywayaheadshot/h-j-project/README.md

-# Help Juice - Notion Editor Clone Challenge Solution
+# Notion Editor Clone Challenge Solution

-This is a solution for the Notion Editor Clone challenge by help juice.
+This is a clone of Notion editor.

 ## Table of contents